 Introduction

-Stepping into Hua Lamphong Railway Station is like stepping back in time.
+Stepping into the historic Bangkok Railway Station, Hua Lamphong, is like stepping back in time.
 Once perpetually humming with the energy of arrivals and departures there are now fewer trains after its threatened closure in 2021.
-This grand old dame of Bangkok’s transportation network isn’t just a transit point; it’s a living, breathing testament to a bygone era of travel, a place where the romance nostalgia of rail still clings to the high, arched ceilings and the echoing announcements.
+This grand old dame of Bangkok’s transportation network isn’t just a transit point.
+It’s a living, breathing testament to a bygone era of travel, where the soul of old Bangkok still resides.
+A place where the romance and nostalgia of rail still clings to the high, arched ceilings and the echoing announcements.

 Sunlight streams through the vast, stained-glass windows in the arched roof, illuminating platforms, trains, and people with patterns of light.
 Monks in saffron robes glide through the crowds, their serene presence a sharp contrast to the hurried footsteps of commuters.
 In the vast waiting hall, travellers relax in seating near balconies filled with shops and cafés.

-The scene is a rich environment for photography, with its blend of vibrant light, diverse subjects, and peaceful moments amidst the rush.
+The scene is a rich environment for photography.
+Vibrant light, diverse subjects, and peaceful moments amidst the rush, blend together before your eyes.

 Getting to Hua Lamphong